Mark Bailey, PhD

 Mark Bailey is a Distinguished University Professor in the College of Education, and the Director of the Child Learning and Development Center.

 PhD and MS, University of Wisconsin

 Recent Papers and Professional Presentations

-Bailey, M., Blagojevic B., Buckleitner, W., & Bales, D. (2012) Powerful technologies for purposeful learning: Showcasing emergent technologies that engage young children, inspire learning, and transform teaching.
-Featured session at the annual meeting of the National Association for the Education of Young Children, Orlando, Fla.
+Bailey, M., Blagojevic B., Buckleitner, W., & Bales, D. (2015) Showcasing innovative technologies: Emerging tools that empower learning.
+Session at the annual meeting of the National Association for the Education of Young Children, Orlando, FL.
 Nov.
-10.
+19.

 Rhine, S. & Bailey, M. (2011) Collaborative Software and Focused Distraction in the Classroom.
 Journal of Technology and Teacher Education.
 19(4), pp 423-447.

 Oregon Technology in Education Network Partnership Grant.
 (2004-9) A U.S. DOE Teacher Quality Enhancement— Partnership (TQE-P) grant. $1,600,000 Grant Coauthor, Campus Coordinator.

 Gates Foundation Grant.
 Grant for the development of a Child Development Center (2003).
 Principal Author, Grant initiator, CDC designer, $1,000,000.